noahehall/theBookOfNoah/algorithms.md

       - `time complexity`
         - the maximum number of nodes created to solve the problem
           - determines whether all of the nodes will fit into memory
+        - the standard measure is time, which you set equal to the  number of operations, and indicates the complexity of the algorithm
       - `branching factor`
         - the average number of nodes created in the `problem space graph` to solve a problem
     - `problem space graph`